 (b) Consideration of EIM Bid Adders in Market Clearing.

 (1) Dispatch of EIM Participating Resources with Nonzero Bid Adders.
 The CAISO’s Security Constrained Economic Dispatch in the Real-Time Unit Commitment and Real-Time Dispatch shall take into account EIM Bid Adders in selecting Energy produced by EIM Resources outside the CAISO Balancing Authority Area for import into the CAISO Balancing Authority Area or other EIM Entity Balancing Authority Areas in California up to the associated MW quantity included in the EIM Bid Adder, but not when selecting EIM Resources to serve Load outside of the CAISO Balancing Authority Area or other EIM Entity Balancing Authority Areas in California.

+(2) EIM Participating Resources EIM Bid Adder MW Quantity.
+In selecting Energy produced by EIM Participating Resources outside of the combined area of the CAISO and any another EIM Balancing Authority Area in California for import into the combined area of the CAISO and any other EIM Entity Balancing Authority Areas in California, the CAISO’s Real-Time Unit Commitment and Real-Time Dispatch will limit the MW quantity included in the EIM Bid Adder of an EIM Participating Resource to a value equal to the MW quantity of the EIM Participating Resource’s upper economic Bid less the EIM Participating Resource’s Base Schedule for the relevant Operating Hour.

-(2) Dispatch of EIM Participating Resources Bid Adders of Zero.
+(3) Dispatch of EIM Participating Resources Bid Adders of Zero.
 The CAISO’s Security Constrained Economic Dispatch in the Real-Time Unit Commitment and Real-Time Dispatch shall not dispatch EIM Participating Resources outside the CAISO Balancing Authority Area for delivery into the CAISO Balancing Authority Area or other EIM Entity Balancing Authority Areas in California if the MW quantity included in the EIM Bid Adder is zero.